MothCocoon/FlowSolo/README.md

 # Flow Solo
-Tiny project showcasing Flow Graph usage in the single player game.
+Tiny project showcasing how to utilize [Flow Graph](https://github.com/MothCocoon/FlowGraph) plugin in the single player game.

 Work in progress!